Monitoring, evaluation, reporting and improvement tool (MERIT)

 Programmes funded under Caring for our Country 2008-13 should still refer to the previous MERI reporting requirements.

-As part of the Australian Government’s commitment to accountability, reporting on program outcomes and adaptive management in natural resource management (NRM) and biodiversity conservation, a suite of new documents have been developed to support MERI over the next 5 years.
+As part of the Australian Government's commitment to accountability, reporting on programme outcomes and adaptive management in natural resource management (NRM) and biodiversity conservation, a range of documents have been developed to support MERI over the next five years.

-The following range of practical resources will help you, the NRM and biodiversity conservation practitioner, contribute to building a better understanding of how Australia is managing its natural resources and conserving biodiversity.
+The following range of practical resources will help you contribute to building a better understanding of how Australia is managing its natural resources and conserving biodiversity.

 Project MERI Plan Templates

 The following templates are provided for Caring for our Country and Biodiversity Fund recipients.
-As outlined in Funding Agreements, funding recipients are required to complete and submit a MERI Plan for approval by the department.
+As outlined in Funding Agreements, grant recipients are required to complete and submit a MERI plan for approval by the department.
 The following MERI plans are available to download.